crmne/paolino.me/_posts/2026-08-27-rubyllm-2-0-providers-and-protocols.md

 RubyLLM.chat(model: 'MiniMax-M3').ask('Hello')
 ```

-The global `refresh!` never refreshes or rewrites provider gem catalogs.
+The global `refresh` never refreshes or rewrites provider gem catalogs.
 Their authors update them with `rake models` inside the provider gem.

 The important part is that none of this makes the public API more complicated. `RubyLLM.chat`, `embed`, `paint`, and the Rails integration still work the same way.
 Most people will simply get better provider coverage.
 The new `protocol:` option is there for the times when you want to choose.